evansethan/gridx/README.md

 To see the data visualization:

-"uv run python3 script/visualization.py"
+Run the command "uv run python script/interact.py"

-To run the full program, run the commands above.
-You should see a heat map of the United States come up showing outage severity data from 2021 (you can choose any year from 2016-2023. population will only be from 2023, so percentages will be slightly off in years that are not 2023.
-We will fix this.).
-You can hover over each region to see the data in numeric form.
-Eventually we plan to add the ability to toggle between years, and show heatmaps for both outages and renewables usage.
+The terminal will produce a message reading "Dash is running on: *insert link here*" Copy the link into your browser or click directly to be taken to the html website.

+You should have two drop down boxes that will allow you to select from the outage, renewable percentage, and storm damage heat maps to be displayed on either the right or the left map.
+From there, a toggle at the bottom of the screen allows you to progress through the years from 2016-2022 and and compare over time.

 Our sample API request code can be found in script/API.
 We will not be using this code in the final project.
+Similarly,

 script/scratch/load_data.ipynb has several additional functions, which are not yet complete: